Hikaru Utada: 2023–present: 25th anniversary, Science Fiction

 In celebration of their 40th birthday, January 19, 2023, a live-streaming event was held called 40Dai-Wa-Iroiro.
 The stream consisted of a question and answer session with fans, a talk with actors Takeru Satoh and Yuriko Yoshitaka, who starred in the 2022 Netflix drama First Love, and live music performances.
 Recordings from the session were released digitally on February 17, 2023.
 A single titled "Gold: Mata Au Hi Made" was announced as the theme song of Kingdom 3: The Flame of Destiny, which was released on July 28.
 The song was co-produced by British producer A. G. Cook.
 On December 9th, Utada announced a greatest hits album, Science Fiction, to commemorate their 25th anniversary since debut.
 A tour of the same name was announced for Japan in July 2024, as well dates in Taiwan and Hong Kong.
 On August 22, 2024, Utada was featured in a new version of "Stay With Me", which was released to celebrate the 10th anniversary of Sam Smith's album In The Lonely Hour.

 From November 20, 2024 to January 29, 2025, Hikaru Utada Live Chronicles in Cinema was held in select theaters throughout Japan.
 This was a screening of all nine of Hikaru Utada's live tours, from Luv Live (1999) to Science Fiction Tour 2024 (2024).
 All nine tours were then re-released on Blu-ray on January 8, 2025.

 In March 2025, an Ayataka commercial featured the track "Mine or Yours", later released as a single on May 2.
 An online event—Hikaru Utada Online Release Party: Mine or Yours—was held as part of the promotion, along with the artist appearing on The First Take.
-In August, it was announced that Utada would be collaborating with Kenshi Yonezu on the song "Jane Doe", which serves as the ending theme to Chainsaw Man – The Movie: Reze Arc, set for release on September 24.
+In August, it was announced that Utada would be collaborating with Kenshi Yonezu on the song "Jane Doe", which serves as the ending theme to Chainsaw Man – The Movie: Reze Arc, which released on September 24, 2025.

+In 2026, Utada appeared as a featured artist for the song "Home" from Charlie Puth's album Whatever's Clever!
+Their single, "Pappaparadise", was released on March 29 for the anime Chibi Maruko-chan.
+In April, Universal Japan announced two of Utada's English studio albums, Exodus (2004) and This Is the One (2009), would be remastered and released on vinyl for the first time.
+Both remasters are scheduled for release on June 24, 2026.

+In June 2026, Utada recorded a duet version of single Pappaparadise alongside Japanese rock singer Hiroto Kōmoto.
+The release includes an accompanying music video featuring both singers on a motorbike.
+They also recorded a 40-minute discussion together, focusing on their careers and the making of the single and video.